charlesneimog/py4pd/docs/pd-users/methods.md

     </p>

     ??? tip "Tip"
-        If a function is loaded, `click` in the object will open the loaded function too.
+        If a function is loaded, clicking on the object will open the loaded function too.

 </div>